putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 Somehow he’d lived, somehow, escaped from those creatures only to find himself here.
 Wherever that is.

 As he’d wandered in the dark, he could see only a few meters before him.
-When the sun rose, the darkness had gone from pink to golden to green.
+When the sun rose, the surrounding darkness had at last gone from pink to golden to green.
 He could still only see a few meters in front of him.
 It was as if he had been dropped into the middle of a green endless ocean.
+It was the same foggy disconnect he'd felt in the grimy air of his home.
 He walked on and on, but nothing changed, not really.
 Just green and green and green.
 A destination seemed pointless.
-How could he go toward something that is everywhere?
+How can he go anywhere in something that is everywhere?

-As he sat on his log he realized that wherever his orders were meant to take him, they’d led him to this exact log.
+As he sat on his log he realized that wherever his orders were meant to take him, wherever he thought they'd taken him, they’d at long last led him to this exact log.
 His log.
 Any step in any direction would bring him right back to here.
 Or some place exactly like it.
 The greenery seemed to close around him.
 He felt strangely safe and calm.
-More than he had in a long time.

 He pulled off the last few battered bits of his armor and tossed them aside into the greenery.
 A searing, bright flash caused him to instinctively shade his eyes.
 He looked around, thinking it had been a blaster shot or explosion.
-He remembered his trainers saying he’d never hear the blaster shot that killed him.
+He remembered his trainers, "you'll never hear the shot that kills you."
 Finally he realized it had come from above, the sky.
 Wandering a few meters, he found a clearing in the treetops.
 A huge explosion was filling the sky where the Death Star had been.

 He watched it.
 He felt as if he were falling into it for a moment.
 It was actually kind of beautiful.
 He never really noticed things like that.
 Then he returned to his log and sat down.